MrBliz/blizard.io_old/input/posts/function-monkey-commandtype-does-not-conform-to-the-requirements-of-the-mediator-error.md

 You can probably see why I was stumped, the handler and command implement the very same interfaces the error was telling me I should implement.

-After a going down the usual rabbit hole which usually ends in me questioning why I'm even a software developer in the first place, I eventually realised the problem was in the Function Configuration file when I'd registered the commands.
+After going down the usual rabbit hole which usually ends in me questioning why I'm even a software developer in the first place, I eventually realised the problem was in the Function Configuration file where I'd registered the commands.

 ```